smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ## LINK_CONTRACT_ADDRESS

-- Default: `"0x514910771AF9Ca656af840dff83E8264EcF986CA"` (Ethereum mainnet)
+- Default: _automatic based on Chain ID_

 The address of the LINK token contract.
 Used for displaying the node account's LINK balance.
-This should be set based on your chain ID.
+For supported chains, this is automatically set based on the given chain ID.
+For unsupported chains, you will need to supply it yourself.

 # Recommended env vars